 Can Cats Eat Sardines?

-But there are issues with sardines, but these usually don’t prove to be a problem.
-Canned sardines may have bones in them, but these are small and bendy.
-So, your cat can digest them without any problems.
+Sardines are rich in protein, vitamins, and minerals.
+However, canned sardines may have bones in them, but these are small and bendy, so your cat can digest them without any problems.

-Another issue is whether the oils, brines, and sauces that sardines are covered in are healthy for your cat.
-Each kind of sauce or oil should be fine for your cat, so long as you don’t overfeed it.
-Drain the sardines first so that you minimize how much of the sauce or oil you feed your cat.
+Another issue is whether the oils, brines, and sauces that sardines are covered in are unhealthy.
+Each kind of sauce or oil should be OK, as long as too much isn’t consumed.

 So, if you feed a cat one sardine with the sunflower oil mostly drained from it, that’s not a problem.
-Neither sunflower oil or olive oil is poisonous to cats.
+Neither sunflower oil nor olive oil is toxic to cats.

-Unfortunately, salt is bad for cats because it can lead to high blood pressure.
-You should avoid feeding your cat too much brine.
+Unfortunately, salt is bad for cats because it can lead to high blood pressure (hypertension).
+So, avoid feeding your cat too much brine.

 Sardine Nutritional Information

-Here’s a table using data from NutritionValue.org, detailing the macronutrients that sardines contain.
+Here’s a table using data from NutritionValue.org detailing the macronutrients that sardines contain.

 |Macronutrient||Amount per 100g|